GSTT-CSC/hazen/README.md

 The hazen Tasks provide the following measurements within these phantoms:
 - Signal-to-noise ratio (SNR)
-- Spatial resolution (will not receive future updates)
+- Spatial resolution
 - Slice position
 - Slice width
 - Uniformity
 - Ghosting
-- MR relaxometry (will not receive future updates)
+- MR relaxometry

 Each Task outputs numerical results to the user's terminal.
 Below is an output from the `hazen snr` Task performed on some example MRI data: